kyverno/kyverno/README.md

 ## Quick Start

-**NOTE** : Your Kubernetes cluster version must be above v1.14 which adds webook timeouts.
+**NOTE** : Your Kubernetes cluster version must be above v1.14 which adds webhook timeouts.
 To check the version, enter `kubectl version`.

 Install Kyverno:
 ```console